Creative Ways to Promote Any Event

 Three words: remember your audience.
 Now is the time to consider who will attend your conference.
 Plan everything with the needs of your attendees at the forefront, and you will be sure they will get a lot of new information and actionable ideas from the conference.

 Find a location that supports the number of people invited and has a comfortable environment for your attendees.
 Be sure that any necessary technology is available.
 Think through the entire process, will there be space to greet your guests?
 Are you providing refreshments or meals?
-If this is a multi-day event, consider the availability of housing.
-Remember, it’s about a whole event, and you want to be prepared.
+If this is a multiple day event, consider the availability of housing.
+Remember, it is about a whole event and you want to be prepared.

 Conference Speaker